pisakec/WpRoot-2.0/README.md

-# Wordpress Blank Theme
+# Wordpress Blank Theme with experiment on Guttenburg editor
-minimal theme
-This is a basic blank wordpress theme implementing wordpress best practice with slider ready and responsive menu as well as font icon with fontello.<br>
+Minimal theme...
+This theme is still under development by Cho This is a basic blank wordpress theme implementing wordpress best practice with slider ready and responsive menu as well as font icon with fontello.<br>
 <br>
 Create by http://pisake.com<br>